-- 35 used to be a good thing.
-Now it's not.
-That isn't to say that American culture has gotten worse.
-(It has gotten worse in some ways, and better in others.)
-It's to say that the word "culture" has taken on a negative cast.
-The most positive aspect of "culture"-the idea of personal, humane enrichment-now seems especially remote.
-In its place, the idea of culture as unconscious groupthink is ascendent. - In the postwar decades, "culture" was associated with the quest for personal growth: even if you rejected "establishment" culture, you could turn to "the counterculture."
-In the eighties, nineties, and aughts, it was a source of pride: the multiculturalist ethos had us identitying with our cultures.
+In the postwar decades, "culture" was associated with the quest for personal growth: even if you rejected "establishment" culture, you could turn to "the counterculture."
+In the eighties, nineties, and aughts2, it was a source of pride: the multiculturalist ethos had us identitying with our cultures.
 But today, "culture" has a furtive, shady, ridiculous aspect.
 Often, when we attach the word "culture" to something, it's to suggest that it has a pervasive, pernicious influence (as in "celebrity culture").
-At other times, "culture" is used in an aspirational way that's obviously counterfactual: institutions that - 45 drone on about their "culture of transparency" or "culture of accountability" often have neither.
+At other times, "culture" is used in an aspirational way that's obviously counterfactual: institutions that drone on about their "culture of transparency" or "culture of accountability" often have neither.
 On all sides, "culture" is used in a trivializing way: there's no real culture in "coffee culture" (although the coffee at Culture, a coffee shop near my office, is excellent).
 But, at the same time, it's hard to imagine applying the word "culture" to even the most bona-fide "cultural institutions."
 We don't say that MOMA fosters "art culture," because to describe art as a "culture" is, subtly, to denigrate it.
-In - 50 1954, when the magazine Film Culture was founded, its name made movie lovers sound glamorous.
+In 1954, when the magazine Film Culture was founded, its name made movie lovers sound glamorous.
 Today, it sounds vaguely condescending.